173TECH/sayn/docs/settings/settings_yaml.md

 # Settings: `settings.yaml`

-The `settings.yaml` defines local configuration like credentials. **This file is unique to each SAYN user** collaborating on the project and is automatically ignored by git **(it should never be pushed to git as it contains credentials for databases and APIs used by the SAYN project)**.
+The `settings.yaml` defines local configuration like credentials. **This file is unique to each SAYN user** collaborating on the project and is automatically ignored by git.

+!!! warning
+    `settings.yaml` should never be pushed to git as it contains credentials for databases and APIs used by the SAYN project.

 !!! example "settings.yaml"
     ``` yaml